 If your file is in queue with the NCA for assessment, please ask the NCA to send us an email saying that your file is currently in the queue to be assessed.

-Please note: taking our courses without an NCA Assessment Report means you may be taking classes you don’t need or won’t get credit for.
+Taking our courses without an NCA Assessment Report means you may be taking classes you don’t need or won’t get credit for.
 As each individual NCA Assessment differs, it is your responsibility to confirm with the NCA whether they will accept the classes as meeting your NCA requirements.
 Please also be mindful of the course drop dates and the respective tuition refund dates.

-- English Language Requirements
+2. English Language Requirements

 If you have a valid TOEFL (iBT) or IELTS (Academic) score (tests taken within the last 24 months):

-Step 3: Wait for Program assessment
+Step 3: Wait for Program Assessment

 How to request for online learning courses: